 Think through what employees need to know.
 What new skills and abilities do they need to develop?
 As you review the list, you can set your priorities for the program.
 You also can identify the training topics by position, customer education, and seasonal needs.

 2. Deliver convenience – Employees value training.
-They want to learn continually new skills and hao-shaw-Dqrlp6cMLkE-unsplash-1knowledge to help them do a better job and become more professional.
+They want to learn continually new skills and knowledge to help them do a better job and become more professional.
 But they don’t want the typical type of training programs: big meeting rooms with lots of people.
 They want private training opportunities that they can do anytime, anywhere and on any digital device.

 The best way to provide the training employees want is by using an online training software system.